 Houdini's sudden death

-The first 6 Assemblies of the Society of American Magicians
+The first Six Assemblies of the Society of American Magicians

 Fighting magic exposure

-Houdini gained a large amount of publicity by condemning exposure of magic tricks and in 1921, he authored an open letter to editors which stated:
+Houdini gained a large amount of publicity by condemning the exposure of magic tricks, and in 1921, he authored an open letter to editors which stated:

 National Magic Week

-National Magic Week celebrations are designated by the Society of American Magicians as a time to celebrate and share the art of magic.
+The Society of American Magicians designates National Magic Week celebrations as a time to celebrate and share the art of magic.
 Magicians and SAM Assemblies are encouraged to offer free magic performances for the less fortunate, including VA Hospitals, senior citizen groups, and daycare centres.

 From Houdini Day to National Magic Day

 The summer following Harry Houdini's death, Ms. Bess Houdini declared "Houdini Day" to honor the life and legacy of her late husband.
-Several celebrations were organized by magicians across North America without any official mandate.
+Magicians across North America organized several celebrations without any official mandate.

-It was Chicago SAM member Les Sholty who sought official sanction for a "Houdini Day" and permission from Mrs. Houdini to proclaim October 31 as "National Magic Day."
+Chicago SAM member Les Sholty sought official sanction for a "Houdini Day" and permission from Mrs. Houdini to proclaim October 31 as "National Magic Day."

 From National Magic Day to National Magic Week

 National Magic Week became an official function of the Society of American Magicians in 1967.
-The efforts were heavily influenced in 1964 at the New York World’s Fair who hosted “Magic Day” organized by Parent Assembly 1 and featured tribute to magician Mark Wilson.
+The efforts were heavily influenced in 1964 at the New York World’s Fair, hosted “Magic Day” organized by Parent Assembly 1 and featured a tribute to magician Mark Wilson.

 Annual Magic Convention & Contest

-The Society of American Magicians presents an annual convention in a different host city each year.
+The Society of American Magicians presents an annual convention in a different host city.
 The multi-day convention is typically held in July and features lectures, dealers, stage performances, close-up shows, and magic contests.

-It is not required to be a member of the Society of American Magicians to attend SAM magic conventions, however, members receive early discounts and incentives for registration.
+Being a member of the Society of American Magicians is not required to attend SAM magic conventions.
+However, members receive early discounts and incentives for registration.

-Due to the global pandemic COVID19, both the 2020 and 2021 S.A.M.
-Magic Conventions have been postponed until 2022.
-The organization has opened registration for its January 2022 convention return to Las Vegas.
+Due to the global pandemic COVID19, the 2020 and 2021 S.A.M.
+Magic Conventions were postponed.
+The organization hosted its first convention after the pandemic in January 2022 in Las Vegas.

 2022 SAM Convention

-Registration is now open for the four days of magic happening at the Golden Nugget Las Vegas Hotel & Casino including magic, lectures, dealers, contests and Mac King Banquet & Roast.
+Registration is now open for the four days of magic at the Golden Nugget Las Vegas Hotel & Casino, including magic, lectures, dealers, contests and Mac King Banquet & Roast.

 World Championship of Magic (FISM) Member Society

 The Society of American Magicians is one of five North American member societies of FISM NA and the World Championship of Magic (FISM).
-In order for a magician to compete at the World Championship level and earn the title of “World Champion” they must compete and win nationally.
+For a magician to compete at the World Championship level and earn the title of “World Champion,” they must compete and win nationally.

-Here are the 5 North American Member Societies of FISM:
+Here are the Six North American Member Societies of FISM:

 How North American magicians compete at the World Championships of Magic (FISM)